Report: Iowa one of 39 states with contaminated water from coal-fired power plants

 - The Walter Scott Jr. Energy Center

-You can read the full report below.
+You can read the full report at this link.

 Read the original version of this article at www.kcrg.com.